White Sox top Brewers 3-1 behind Lynn, avoid sweep

 MILWAUKEE (AP) — Lance Lynn allowed one run over six innings and hit a two-run single to lift Chicago to a 3-1 victory over the Milwaukee Brewers on Sunday night as the White Sox avoided a sweep in this series between division leaders.

 Lynn (10-3) allowed six hits, struck out six and walked none, outdueling Brandon Woodruff in a matchup of All-Star right-handers.
-Lynn, who lowered his ERA to 1.91, also keyed a decisive three-run second inning with his bat.
+Lynn, who lowered his ERA to 1.91, also keyed a decisive three-run second inning with his bat – his first hit since 2017.

+“They both are winners, so it’s all good,” Lynn said of his pitching and hitting.
+“A good night.
+I got lucky, got a hit, drove in two runs, and we won.
+So that’s all it’s about.”

 Michael Kopech pitched a scoreless inning for Chicago and Liam Hendricks tossed two for his 24th save in 28 chances.